optimalcharb/pdf-entity-labeling/components/pdf-container/plugin-annotation-2/lib/docs.md

 ```

 When a command is added to the timeline, any commands after the current index are discarded (standard undo/redo behavior).

+Only Capability Functions intended for users (not consumer programs) are added to the timeline which is a list of commands.
+This allows for undo/redo functionality.

 ## Plugin Class Methods (not exposed to consumers)